systopia/de.systopia.remoteevent/README.md

 ## Scope

 This extension provides a lot of additional features to CiviCRM's events.
-In particular, you will be able to configure events in CiviCRM, display/use that information in other remote systems and submit registrations for those events back to CiviCRM.
+In particular, you will be able to
++ configure events in CiviCRM
++ display/use that information in other remote systems and
++ submit registrations for those events back to CiviCRM.

 The general idea is that your organization's staff can do all relevant event configurations in CiviCRM.
 CiviCRM will then make this information available via